 What counts as an ‘asset of community value’?

 A building or piece of land is deemed to have community value if:

 - The use of the land or building currently, or in the recent past, furthers the social well-being or cultural, recreational or sporting interests of the local community

 - This use (as described above) of the building will continue to further the social well-being or interests of the local community

 - The use of the building or land must not be deemed ‘ancillary’, i.e. of secondary purpose.
 This means that the use of the land or building to further social well-being or interests of the community must be its principle use.

 Who can nominate an asset?

 Only voluntary and community organisations can make nominations, not individuals.
 See the guidance notes available in the publications at the top right of this web page for a full list.

-You can submit a nomination by completing an online Assets of Community Value Nomination form.
 Please read the guidance notes before making a nomination, which are also listed under Publications.

 If you are interested in expressing an interest on a community asset or require further information on how to submit nominations please contact email@example.com